 Mumsnet have released a list of the top ten most unpopular baby names for boys and girls for 2017, using data from the Office for National Statistics.

 These twenty (very original) names were registered only three times in 2016, so we doubt your little one would have many friends with the same name at school.
+Then again, Oracle and Oswin could make the perfect twin names for parents wanting something rare and sure to stand out?

 |1.
 Adalie||6.
 Oracle||1.
 Ajax||6.
 Oakleigh|